jdbedics/dbthandbook/docs/03-individual.md

 ## General Clinic

 Unless you're told otherwise by Dr. Bedics, all of your clients are general clinic clients and _not_ in DBT.
 They are simply being seen under the umbrella of the DBT Clinic at CLU.
-They are receiving behavioral therapy and you are being supervised in behavior therapy as you learned it in the Behavior Therapy courese (PSYD 745).
+They are receiving behavioral therapy and you are being supervised in behavior therapy as you learned in Behavior Therapy (PSYD 745).

 ## General Procedures and professionalism